RowanHarley/Slither-Server/README.md

 The aim of this project is to make a server for Slither using Node.JS.
 It's currently at v0.0.3!
 If you'd like to help, please read <a href="#contributions">the Contributions section</a>

+## How To Connect

+If you are having trouble connecting, please read the [wiki page](https://github.com/RowanHarley/Slither-Server/wiki/Connecting-To-The-Server).

 ## Roadmap

 For our roadmap, visit our [wiki page](https://github.com/RowanHarley/Slither-Server/wiki/Roadmap).